jnaegeli12/week9-readme-generator/README.md

   Fork and clone this repository.
   Use `npm i` to install the dependencies.
   ## Usage
   After downloading from Github, run `node index.js` in your terminal.
 Follow the prompts and a README.md will be created.
+The `exampleREADME.md` file in this repository shows what a generated README looks like without any further edits.

   ![](Screencast-Week9.gif)